 [Video: Chris Reno]

 “The Yellow Shark”

 In his final years, Zappa was completely focused on his classical compositions, producing entire concertos and conducting them across Europe, where sold-out crowds were devouring his music with a passion that is rare among the traditionally staid appreciators of the field.
 Though his failing health necessitated a second conductor, the music produced at the end of his life mirrored the rest of his career: He made something only he could make, and he made it his way.
 Watch Frank perform a segment of The Yellow Shark in 1992 below.

 Frank Zappa w/ The Ensemble Modern – The Yellow Shark

 Rebelling Against His Declining Health

 Zappa’s music was filled with whimsy, imaginary drama and social commentary.
-His use of lyrics as both story telling devices and counterpoints to the musical compositions was unheard-of and unmatched both then and now.
+His use of lyrics as both storytelling devices and counterpoints to the musical compositions was unheard of and unmatched both then and now.
 He created a body of work second to none among his contemporaries, earning him recognition as one of the greatest musical composers in history.
-One of the great tragedies of humanity is the loss of centuries of music to the dusts of time Zappa himself was dismissive of his place in the annals of music.
+One of the great tragedies of humanity is the loss of centuries of music to the dust of time, Zappa himself was dismissive of his place in the annals of music.
 In this instance below, Zappa’s vision failed him.

 Music is eternal.
-And true originality is so rare that it is not only to be celebrated, but held close as the treasure it is.
-Zappa’s life’s work his exemplary of a mind not ahead of its time, but completely of its time.
-He crystallized the insanity of the world around him, and made it into a wholly new, coherent and insanely logical confection.
+And true originality is so rare that it is not only to be celebrated but held close as the treasure it is.
+Zappa’s life’s work is exemplary of a mind not ahead of its time, but completely of its time.
+He crystallized the insanity of the world around him and made it into a wholly new, coherent, and insanely logical confection.